zhousarah/azure-compute-docs/articles/virtual-machines/workloads/oracle/oracle-reference-architecture.md

 #### Oracle Data Guard Far Sync

 As mentioned above Far Sync is a capability predominantly used in scenarios where you replicate between regions overcoming long distances.
-Referring to this scenario, Oracle Active Data Guard Far Sync provides zero data loss protection capability for Oracle Databases.
-Oracle Active Data Guard Far Sync needs to be installed on a separate VM.
+Referring to this scenario, Oracle Far Sync provides zero data loss protection capability for Oracle Databases.
+The Oracle Far Sync instance needs to be installed on a separate VM.

 For zero data loss protection, there must be synchronous communication between your primary database and the Far Sync instance.
 The Far Sync instance receives redo from the primary in a synchronous manner and forwards it immediately to all the standby databases in an asynchronous manner.
 This setup also reduces the overhead on the primary database, because it only has to send the redo to the Far Sync instance rather than all the standby databases.
 If a Far Sync instance fails, Active Data Guard automatically uses asynchronous transport to the secondary database from the primary database to maintain near-zero data loss protection.
 For added resiliency, customers might deploy multiple Far Sync instances per each database instance, including primary and secondaries.